-Occasionally it may be necessary for a student to request postponement of a required CCE.
+Occasionally it may become necessary for a student to request a post-ponement of a required CCE.
 This request may be made in order to complete required FOM 2 courses or activities, to complete PhD thesis work, for health reasons or extenuating personal circumstances.

-PLEASE NOTE: Request for postponements for USMLE Step 1 preparation must be presented to the appropriate CCE Director through the associate dean for student affairs at least TWO WEEKS prior to the start of the scheduled CCE.
+PLEASE NOTE: Request for postponements for USMLE Step 1 preparation must be presented to the appropriate CCE Director through the Associate Dean for Student Affairs at least TWO WEEKS prior to the start of the scheduled CCE.
 It should be noted that students must have the support of the Center for Academic Achievement to request a CCE postponement for USMLE test preparation.